Hazbebz/OOP-2018-2019/README.md

 ability to call either alfred, the batmobile or the batplane.

 # Instructions
+First to access the program we must get into the correct branch git checkout assignment
+Once here all code segments should be available

 Clicking the buttons
 	Click each name withing each button in order to activate the buuton Look to the left hand side of the screen in order to see the result

 # How it works
+Table-Csv file loaded in through Villains.java and stored in an arraylist then outputted to screen Buttons- Drawn and made withing Batman_UI.java- uses mousepressed in order to determine location.
+Batman logo- Drawn using vertexs and was custom drawn by me.
+Radar- Implemented in radar.java- given a radius, position, frequency(for the line),and theta to get equation of the circle used.
+	image updates constantly to display moving line.
+Contact- Csv file names for buttons

 # What I am most proud of in the assignment